rcarrata/rcarrata.github.io/_posts/2019-09-09-update-workers-ssh.md

 comments: true
 ---

-How to update the ssh keys into your OpenShift4 clusters once is deployed and up&running?
-And how to automate this easy and straightforward?
+How do you update the SSH keys in your OpenShift 4 clusters once they are deployed and up & running?
+And how can you automate this easily and in a straightforward way?

 ## Overview